PrOVES (Pre-Orientation Volunteer Experience in Service)

 All expenses paid.

-Deadline is July 1, 2016.
-(The deadline for Connect STEM was June 1, 2016).
+Deadline is July 14, 2017.
 Eligible students are invited via email.

 Fees vary but include all food, lodging, group equipment, transportation, instruction and t-shirt.